AshishBhalala11/Login-auth-News-app/README.md

 # Steps to run the Application locally

 ## For initial set up add .env file in server folder and add below data in it.
-- DATABASE_LINK : this it mongodb database link for storing user data
+- DATABASE_LINK - (add mongodb database link for storing user data)
 - PORT = 3000
-- ACCESS_TOKEN_KEY : to create acces token for authorization of the user
+- ACCESS_TOKEN_KEY - (add secret key to create access token for authorization of the user)
-- TOKEN_EXPIRES_IN : token expiry time
+- TOKEN_EXPIRES_IN - (add token expiry time)
-- NEWS_API_KEY : this is apikey for getting news data from a librabry called newsapi
+- NEWS_API_KEY - (get your personal apikey from 'newsapi.org' and add to get news as JSON data from the librabry called newsapi)
 <br><br>

 ## Step 1: Setup and connect to mongo database
-- for this step mongodb url is required which has to be configured in .env file
+- For this step, mongodb url is required which has to be configured in .env file as described in above step
 <br><br>

 ## Step 2: Run server locally